Checklist for Schools: Equipment Recycling & Resale

 Tips for Retiring, Recycling and Reselling School Computer Equipment

+With North Dakota and South Dakota schools are back in session, do you have your plan ready to go when IT equipment needs to be recycled or resold?
 Schools of all sizes must find a responsible and secure solution when it’s time to replace outdated computers or IT equipment.
 But this doesn’t mean you have to miss out on getting money back from your used equipment.

 When liquidators and brokers come calling, it’s hard to tell the difference.
-For the most part – they provide the same services – or at least that’s how it looks.
+For the most part, they provide the same services – or at least that’s how it looks.
 Certifications, experience, responsiveness, knowledge, reputation and flexibility are all key areas to consider when selecting an electronics resale or recycling partner for your school’s electronics.

 How to Spot “Risky” Vendors: